UPMC, Pitt Looking For Volunteers For COVID-19 Vaccine Booster Dose Clinical Trial

 Participants will give blood samples and will be tested throughout the year.

-The trial’s results are expected to be released next summer.MORE NEWS: School Funding, Overtime Rule Were Key Trade In Pennsylvania Budget Deal
+The trial’s results are expected to be released next summer.MORE NEWS: One Person Injured In Overnight Manchester Shooting